jigarpatel931/Resource-Optimization-model/README.md

 # Resource-Optimization-

-This project explained how we can use simple statistics and simulation methods to find the best resource needed for a particular project.
+This project explained how linear algebra and simulation methods is used to find the best resource needed for a particular project.

 Based on a given pool of resources with certain parameters for each resource, this model will help to identify the best team of required resources based on given constraints.